cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | vigour
 | Definition: physical strength and good health
 | Usage: They set about the task with vigor.
 |
-| spurn
-| Definition: strike, tread, or push away with the foot
-| Usage: With one touch of my feet, I spurn the solid Earth.
-| Definition: reject with disdain or contempt.
-| Synonyms: pooh-pooh
-| Usage: He spoke gruffly, as if afraid that his invitation would be spurned. [傲娇]
-|
 | strife
 | Definition: angry or bitter disagreement over fundamental issues; conflict.